JoachimColine/easy-latex-translate/README.md

 # easy-latex-translate
-A simple method for translating LaTeX files
+A simple method for translating LaTeX files.

+Stay tuned :)